2018 Kitchen Flooring Trends: 20+ Flooring Ideas for the Perfect Kitchen

 Did we miss anything?
 Leave it in the comments – we’d love to hear your thoughts!

-As you can see, there’s a lot going on in the wood flooring industry right now.
+As you can see, there’s a lot going on in kitchen flooring right now.
 There are plenty of different, unique options trending that will likely stick around for years to come, which means your possibilities are endless.

-If you’re looking to get started with new trendy kitchen flooring, you can start with free samples here:
+If you’re looking to get started with new trendy kitchen flooring ideas, you can start with free samples here: